idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Note: The preliminary matching workflow option can also be chosen from the Memory options > Workflow integration > Preliminary memory matching.

-Note 2: You can disable the switch to preliminary matching by changing the threshold to a very high value, like 2,500,000.
+Note 2: You can disable the switch to preliminary matching by changing the threshold to a very high value, like 2500000.

 Related links:
 [Preliminary Memory Matching](https://cafetran.freshdesk.com/support/solutions/articles/6000059860-preliminary-memory-matching)

-### Subsegment hits threshold:
+**Subsegment hits threshold**

 Default value: 3